-The program will check to insure that maximum, minimum and average daily temperature are coherent for a given day.
-It also check that all daily cumulative precipitation values are positive.
-When inconsistencies are detected, the program emit a warning and offer the choice to replace these wrong values with a ‘‘NaN’’, so that they can be properly estimated by the program from neighboring stations.
+The program will identify irregularities or inconsistencies to insure that maximum, minimum and average daily temperatures are coherent for a given day and that all daily precipitation values are positive.
+When inconsistencies are detected, the program issues a warning and offers the choice to replace these erroneous values with ‘‘NaN’’, so that they can be estimated by the program from neighboring stations.

 Station Correlation Assessment